sábado, 26 de noviembre de 1988

 Why do you condemn me to your rejection?

-What fault can my darling
+What fault can my love have,

-have as sweet as a child
+as sweet as a child

-who sleeps of his mother in his lap?
+who sleeps in his mother’s lap?

-Is my hug so absurd to you,
+Is my embrace so absurd to you,

-Is the burning still guilty
+Is passion still guilty

-of my wrong past?
+for my mistaken past?

-Does my look seem so false?
+Does my gaze seem so false?

-Do you think it's uncertain to all my sweetness?
+Do you believe all my sweetness uncertain?

-nothing becomes in your heart?
+becomes nothing in your heart?

-from sunrise to sunset
+from sunrise to sunset,

 and I receive only your rejection,

-Tell me love: do I deserve this punishment?
+tell me, my love—do I deserve this punishment?

 Soy - I am